A sweet & tangy salad perfect for summer!

 Instructions

-• Place chicken in a gallon-sized ziplock bag and pound chicken to about ½-inch thick using a meat mallet or rolling pin.
-Place on a cutting board and cut into 5-oz pieces.
-Poke holes into the chicken with a fork 7-8 times on each piece and then add back into the Ziploc bag, making sure it is not broken.
+• For the Balsamic Chicken: Place the chicken in a gallon-sized Ziploc bag and pound to about ½-inch thick using a meat mallet or rolling pin.
+Remove from the bag and transfer to a cutting board.
+Cut chicken into six 4-ounce pieces.
+Pierce each breast 7-8 times with a fork and then return the breasts to the Ziploc bag.
+If the bag is broken, use a new one.

-• Whisk together ¼ cup oil, balsamic vinegar, lemon juice, brown sugar, garlic powder, thyme, paprika, 1 teaspoon salt, and ½ teaspoon black pepper.
-Pour marinade over the chicken, zip the bag, leaving a little open to let excess air out, and massage chicken to ensure all of the marinade gets into the meat.
-Refrigerate for at least 30 minutes or up to overnight.
+• In a medium bowl, whisk together the olive oil, balsamic vinegar, lemon juice, brown sugar, garlic powder, thyme, paprika, salt, and black pepper until well combined.
+Pour the mixture over the chicken, seal the bag, and massage the chicken to ensure all of the marinade gets into the meat.
+Refrigerate for at least 30 minutes, or up to overnight.

-• When ready to grill, remove the chicken from the refrigerator and allow it to come to room temperature for 10 minutes.
+• When ready to grill (see note if baking!), remove the chicken from the refrigerator and allow it to come to room temperature for 10 minutes.
 Preheat the grill to high, clean and oil the grates.

 ¼ cup red onion

-• Add the spinach, strawberries, feta cheese, red onion, candied pecans, basil and avocado slices to a large bowl.
-Pour the dressing over the salad until it’s coated to your preference.
-Toss until everything is well mixed.
-Salt and pepper to taste.
+• Add the spinach, strawberries, feta cheese, red onion, candied pecans, basil, and avocado slices to a large bowl.
+Drizzle with preferred amount of Balsamic Vinaigrette, reserving the rest for later use, and toss until well coated.
+Salt and pepper to taste, and serve with sliced chicken

-10 oz. baby spinach leaves, 1 pint strawberries, 6 oz. crumbled feta cheese, ½ cup candied pecans, ½ cup basil, 2 small avocados, Salt and black pepper
+10 ounces baby spinach leaves, 1 pint strawberries, 6 ounces crumbled feta cheese, ½ cup candied pecans, ½ cup fresh basil leaves, 2 small avocados, Salt and black pepper

 Last step!
 If you make this, please leave a review letting us know how it was!